GruberQZ/basic-trading/README.md

 1) Name of the variable
 2) Value of the variable

-Example: Write the variable "ece" to the chaincode state
+Example: Write the value "485" to the variable "ece" to the chaincode state
 ```javascript
 {
   "jsonrpc": "2.0",